alxm/faur/README.markdown

 * Code licensed under [GNU LGPL3](https://www.gnu.org/licenses/lgpl.html) (see `COPYING` and `COPYING.LESSER`)
 * Graphics licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) (see `media/CC-BY-NC-ND`)

-a2x is a small project that supports my other personal projects.
-In the interest of focus and simplicity, it is a solo endeavor.
+I'm writing a2x to support my other software.
+To keep it focused and manageable, it is a solo endeavor.